MarkJamesHoward/mimic-css/README.md

 # mimic-css

-**mimic-css** is a design system that allows the use of standard CSS styles within the class attribute ALONG with Media Queries and Modifiers.
+A design system that allows the use of standard CSS styles within the class attribute ALONG with Media Queries and Modifiers.

 Advantages:

 1) No need to learn **MAGIC** utility names for existing CSS Styles
 2) Grow your CSS knowledge while reaping the rewards of using a Design System at the same time

-So you are enabled to write standard CSS (**No spaces though!**) such as `display:flex` and apply a media query inline within the class e.g.
+Write standard CSS (**No spaces though!**) such as `display:flex` and apply a media query inline within the class e.g.

 ```html
 <div class="large?display:flex">Some Text</div>